IceTimux/microll/README.md

 Run `bundle install` in the root directory of the repo to install the dependencies.

 ### Usage
-Run `ruby microll.rb` to start the web application.
+Run `ruby microll.rb` or `rackup config.ru` in the root direcetory to start the web application.

 ### Deployment
 This repository comes with a rackup file named `config.ru` in the root directory.